 You Are What You Consume

-Tell me what you read on a regular basis and I will tell you what you likely think.
+Tell me what you read regularly and I will tell you what you likely think.
 Creepy?
 Think again.
 Facebook already knows more about you than your partner does.
 They know the words that resonate with you.
 They know how to frame things to get you to click.
 And they know the thousands of people who look at the same things online that you do.

 When you’re reading something online, you’re spending time with someone.
 These people determine our standards, our defaults, and often our happiness.